 Accessibility

-When choosing to visit either Edinburgh vs Glasgow, accessibility needs to be considered.
-Both cities have international airports with incoming flights from across the globe and are both approximately a six-hour drive from London.
+Both Glasgow and Edinburgh cities have international airports with incoming flights from across the globe and are both approximately a six-hour drive from London.

-Both cities have centrally located train and bus stations with trains and buses running from London and other major UK cities frequently throughout the day – you can view train and bus timetables for your journey here.
+Both cities have centrally located train and bus stations with trains and buses running from London and other major UK cities frequently throughout the day – you can view train and bus timetables here.

 When wanting to go between areas, the subway is probably the fastest and easiest way to travel between the city centre, southside and west end.
 Glasgow’s subway system is often referred to as one of the easiest in the world as it is in the shape of a circle with one line running clockwise and the other counterclockwise throughout the city.